2025-2026 Course Catalog

 BUEN 270: Business Law

 The legal system is the framework that enables business to operate and also provides the boundaries and guardrails for business.
 An understanding of the law is not only essential in business, but it is also the context in which important ethical questions about the place of business in society are raised and resolved.
 This course will introduce students to the basic principles underlying the legal system and to areas of law that are particularly relevant in a business environment.
 Building on these foundations, students will engage with the normative, ethical questions that arise in law.
 The course will be taught through a combination of lecture and case discussions.
 There will be special focus on the development of skills of analytical reasoning, argumentation, negotiation, and persuasion.
-PREREQUISITES: BUEN 100: Business and Society or sophomore standing
+PREREQUISITES: BUEN 100 OR GOVT 110 AND sophomore standing

 Units: 6